 - The development of Mathematical ability involves the learning of procedural skills, reasoning, understanding and problem solving, with an emphasis on real world situations

 - Students learn through questioning, exploration and investigation of mathematical concepts using a range of strategies

-Our Preschool to Grade 12 programme recognises the following as key instructional practices in teaching Mathematics:
+Our Early Years 3 to Grade 12 programme recognises the following as key instructional practices in teaching Mathematics: